0Keyblade0/Frontend/Parametrics/README.md

 ## **Generator 2:** what does this generate?

-It generates minerals in a mineral depsoit.
+It generates minerals in a mineral deposit.

 ## What are the most important and interesting qualities of this kind of thing?

-The most important qualitites are the size, color, and refinement of the minerals that can be generated as well as their concealment.
+The most important qualities are the size, color, and refinement of the minerals that can be generated as well as their concealment.

 ## List your 5+ sliders.
 Describe what each one controls, and why that is relevant to this